bixb922/crank-organ/doc-software/README.md

 * Click OK to save.

-### WiFi AP mode and Android
+### WiFi AP mode and Android or Mac

+I haven't experienced problems with using AP mode on Android or Mac.

-Since "option 3" does bar access to internet, Android may want to switch away from this network to one that does have access.
+Since "option 3" bars access to internet, Android may want to switch away from this network to one that does have access.
 I haven't experienced this.
 However, you can change Android behaviour by following these steps:

 Disabling Smart Network Switch
 * Open Settings on your phone.